KartikMehra03/Course-Traffic-PowerBI-Dashboard/README.md

 **Insights and Conclusions**

-• Keywords like Simpli(184), TOGAF(88) and ITIL(84) drive the majority of search volume.
+• Keywords like Simpli, TOGAF and ITIL are the top 3 contributor of search Courses with 184, 88 and 84 respectively.

-• PMP stands out with the highest number of courses(64) and strong visibility, indicating good alignment between demand and supply.
+• PMP stands out with the highest number of courses(64).

-• Keywords like Agilist(24), CSPO(35), CAPM(25) and Cloud(20) have lower volumes indicates less number of people searches for these courses.
+• Keywords like Cloud, Agilist,CAPM, CSPO have lower courses with 20, 24, 25 and 35 respectively which indicates that lesser number of people searches for these courses.